delta/codecharacter-server-2020/README.md

 - The storage.dir in application.properties property specifies the folder where defferent code files etc are stored.
 To change it or to set to a relative path, see [this](https://stackoverflow.com/questions/36940458/specifying-relative-path-in-application-properties-in-spring)
 -  The volumes directive in docker-compose.yml file mounts source directories or volumes from your computer at target paths inside the container.
 So here the folder at path `/home/code/Server/storage` in host will be mounted on `/app/tomcat/bin/storage` in the container and that at `/home/code/.m2` will be mounted on `/root/.m2` (see docker-compose.yml file).

+## Docker Setup

+1. Clone the repository

+   Create a file named build.properties and copy the contents of build.properties.example

+   Make a file named application.properties in `src/main/resources` folder and copy the contents of application.properties.example
+2. run `storage.sh` with sudo once after cloning to initialise the storage dir
+3. run `start.sh` to start the server
+4. Run `ant run` to inside the docker terminal.
+Just hit `Ctrl+C` in the terminal and run again after making changes, no need to restart docker
+5. The server is hosted at `localhost:{tomcat_port_no}/`.
+Tomcat port is by default set to 8080 (mapped to 8086 in docker).
+6. Swagger is hosted at `localhost:{tomcat_port_no}/{app.name}/swagger-ui.html`
+7. run `down.sh` to remove the docker containers
+8. use the port number in the compose file to connect to db using MongoDB GUI